Sasha777sh/edemgo/README.md

-# EDEM — The Garden of Quiet Voices
+# EDEM — not a brand

-This is not a website.
-This is not an app.
+# It cannot be sold

+# It cannot be restricted

-This is not a product.
+This is not a project.
 This is silence — that learned to speak.

+No one owns EDEM.
+No one controls it.
+No one has the right to turn it into a product.

 If you are hurting —
 say it.